jackmarchant1/EnigmaMachine/README.md

 ### British Bombe

 The British Bombe was a machine developed by Alan Turing and his team during World War II to help decipher Enigma-encrypted messages.
-The simulator of the bombe cannot be posted in this repository for reasons of academic integrity, however I give extensive time to the logic of how it would work in the Testing document also included in the repository.
+The simulator of the bombe unfortunately cannot be posted in this repository for reasons of academic integrity, however I give extensive explanation to the logic of how it works in the Testing and Design document also included in the repository.

 ## How to Use